mdn/content/files/en-us/web/api/compute_pressure_api/index.md

 - 🟡 `"serious"`: Target device pressure, temperature and/or energy usage is consistently highly elevated.
 The system may be throttling as a countermeasure to reduce thermals.
 - 🔴 `"critical"`: The temperature of the target device or system is significantly elevated and it requires cooling down to avoid any potential issues.

-The contributing factors (i.e. the underlying system metrics) for the pressure states above are not defined by the specification and can vary depending the underlying hardware and platform behavior.
+The contributing factors (that is, the underlying system metrics) for the pressure states above are not defined by the specification and can vary depending on the underlying hardware and platform behavior.
 However, the specification requires that the change in contributing factors must be substantial to avoid flip-flopping between states.
-This means you can expect the API to not report different states overly often as they aren't responding to a certain fluctuating system metric.
+This means you can expect the API to not report different states overly often as they aren't responding to just one fluctuating system metric.

 ### Security and privacy considerations

-The Compute Pressure API is [policy-controlled](/en-US/docs/Web/HTTP/Permissions_Policy) by the token `"compute-pressure"`.
+The Compute Pressure API is [policy-controlled](/en-US/docs/Web/HTTP/Permissions_Policy) by the `"compute-pressure"` directive.
 Its default allowlist is `'self'` which allows usage in same-origin nested frames but prevents third-party content from using the feature.

 ## Reference